Minnesota River Conference

-The Minnesota River Conference is a Minnesota high school sports conference that serves mainly the Southwestern Suburbs of the Twin Cities.
-Mayer Lutheran is furthest north while Tri-City United is furthest south.
+The Minnesota River Conference (MRC) is a Minnesota high school sports conference, formed in the late 1950s.
+It serves mainly the Southwestern Suburbs of the Twin Cities.
+Mayer Lutheran is furthest north while former member (until 2024), Tri-City United (TCU), was its furthest south.

+The schools in the conference have had success at the highest level with 32 State Champions.
+The conference has consistently had teams in each sports' respective state tournament on a regular basis.